migueldelucasdoit/gke-observability-workshop/lab-07/README.md

     * *Number of errors while receiving messages by pod* for the [WORKER component](../lab-01/app/worker/metrics/main.go).
 Add a threshold line for the widget.
     * *Total size of received messages by pod* for the [WORKER component](../lab-01/app/worker/metrics/main.go).

-* Create a metric-based [SLI and availability SLO](https://cloud.google.com/stackdriver/docs/solutions/slo-monitoring) for the [Worker component](../lab-01/app/worker/k8s/deployment.yaml).
-You should be successfully processing at least *95 percent* of the received messages in the worker component in a 24 hours rolling window.
+* Create a [request-based SLI and availability SLO](https://cloud.google.com/stackdriver/docs/solutions/slo-monitoring) for the [Worker component](../lab-01/app/worker/k8s/deployment.yaml).
+You should be successfully processing at least *95 percent* of the received messages in the worker component in a 28 days rolling window.

+* Create an [alert based on the burn rate](https://cloud.google.com/stackdriver/docs/solutions/slo-monitoring/alerting-on-budget-burn-rate) of the error budget for your SLO.
+You can calculate the burn rate using this formula `burn rate = budget consumed * period / alerting window`.
+    * Alerting window size = 1 hour
+    * Budget consumed = 2% or .02
+    * Period = 28 days or 672 hours

 ## Playground Check
 TODO